 owners who can tell you what it is like to live with a

 Take your time looking for a puppy.
 Talk to and try to visit several breeders.
+Go to a dog show, a field trial, a meet the breed event.
 Learn about the dogs in the pedigree.
 Ask for references and talk to owners of your breeder's puppies.
 Contact the American Bloodhound Club for a referral.
-Make sure the health clearances are done and that the parents passed those tests, and that you get a two year health guarantee.
+Make sure the health clearances are done and that the parents passed those tests, and that your breeder offers a good breeder / buyer agreement or contract.
 Don't settle for a 'cheap' pup and don't be afraid to ask questions!
 It may take a year or two to find the right puppy but the wait and a little added cost for a quality puppy from a responsible breeder will be worth it in the end.